-The most recently published Tax Code had a mind-boggling 3,951,104 words, an increase of more than 112,000 words from February 1, 2010.
+By NTU's last count, the most recently published Tax Code had a mind-boggling 3,951,104 words, an increase of more than 112,000 words from February 1, 2010.
+Other sources put the number past 4 million words.
 To put the increase in perspective, according to Wikipedia, "Many universities limit Ph.D. theses to at most 100,000 words, barring special permission for exceeding this limit."